Manufacturing purchasing desk with inventory files, approval packet, supplier documents, laptop dashboard, barcode scanner, and parts bins

 Buyer-approvedDraft PO packets stop for final human approval by default.

-Capped auto-orderingOnly repeat, low-variance spend inside explicit item, supplier, quantity, and dollar caps.
+Capped automatic orderingOnly repeat, low-variance spend inside explicit item, supplier, quantity, and dollar limits.

-AutonomousLocked unless the customer explicitly delegates authority and supplier rails are connected.
+AutonomousLocked unless the customer explicitly delegates authority and supplier order paths are connected.

 Company data room

-CSV, XLSX, PDF, JSON, TXT, and DOCX artifacts are staged before confidence can increase.
+CSV, XLSX, PDF, JSON, TXT, and DOCX files are checked before recommendations are useful.

-No legally standing PO is sent until supplier credentials, transport, and acknowledgment paths exist.
+No legally standing PO is sent until supplier credentials, order transport, and acknowledgment paths exist.

 Audit-first workflow